Searcher0/CP317-Project/README.md

 Then:
 pip install -r requirements.txt
-For any issues later just use (npm install {whatever is missing} ex. flask
+For any issues later just use (npm install {whatever is missing} ex. flask If it fails simply close vs code, & open as administrator.
+It is just a permissions issue.

 For Backend Setup:
 1) Open terminal